kensho-technologies/graphql-compiler/docs/source/index.rst

    :description: Turn complex GraphQL queries into optimized database queries.
    :keywords: graphql compiler, database, orientdb, sql

-The GraphQL Compiler simplifies database querying and exploration by exposing one common query language for multiple database backends.
+The GraphQL Compiler is a library that simplifies database querying and exploration by exposing one common query language for multiple database backends.
 The query language is:

 ..
 EDUCATIONAL: The pattern below is what you would call a definition list in restructuredtext.
    The "terms" get special rendering in the readthedocs html file.